awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

    If you already configured your VPC for RDS Custom, skip this step\.

 #### Step 2: Configure IAM using CloudFormation<a name="custom-setup-orcl.cf.config-iam"></a>

+When you use the CloudFormation template for IAM, it creates the following required resources:
++ An instance profile named AWSRDSCustomInstanceProfile\-*region*
++ A service role named AWSRDSCustomInstanceRole\-*region*
++ An access policy named AWSRDSCustomIamRolePolicy that is attached to the service role

 **To configure IAM using CloudFormation**